AlessandroYorba/Alduin/README.md

 ### Inspirations ###

-The idea behind Alduin was to create a dark colorscheme that combined warm and soft colors for high read ability with low distraction.
-Some of the features, and design cues pay homage to other great schemes like Jeet Sukumaran's [Sorcerer](http://jeetworks.org/sorcerer/), Ciaran McCreesh's [Inkpot](https://github.com/ciaranm/inkpot), as well as Romain Lafourcade's [Apprentice](https://github.com/romainl/Apprentice), and Steve Losh's [Badwolf](https://github.com/sjl/badwolf).
+The idea behind Alduin was to create a dark colorscheme that combined warm yet soft colors for high readability with low distraction.
+Some of the features, and design cues pay homage to schemes like Jeet Sukumaran's [Sorcerer](http://jeetworks.org/sorcerer/), Ciaran McCreesh's [Inkpot](https://github.com/ciaranm/inkpot), as well as Romain Lafourcade's [Apprentice](https://github.com/romainl/Apprentice), and Steve Losh's [Badwolf](https://github.com/sjl/badwolf).

 ### Screenshots ###